Afonso, Hereditary Prince of Portugal

-Heir apparent
+Early life

-Afonso, named after his grandfather, King Afonso V, was the only son of King John II and Eleanor of Viseu.
-The king was very fond of him and named the island of Príncipe after him (príncipe meaning "prince" in the Portuguese language).
+Born on 18 May 1475 in Lisbon, Afonso was the only son of Prince John of Portugal and Eleanor of Viseu.
+He was named after his grandfather, King Afonso V. At the time of Afonso's birth, Prince John and the king were campaigning in the War of Castilian Succession, during which Afonso V invaded Castile, married his niece Joanna la Beltraneja, and asserted her claim to the Castilian throne against Isabella I of Castile.

 Marriage

-Afonso's grandfather Afonso V of Portugal had sided with Joanna la Beltraneja, who was a rival for the throne of Castile against her half-aunt, Queen Isabella I of Castile.
-She was never considered legitimate and, when the king was dying, no one took her as a serious contender for the crown.
-Isabella was due to inherit the crown, but Afonso V was keen to interfere with the succession in Castile.
-In 1475 he married his niece Joanna, whom he considered the legitimate heir to the crown.
-Since her adulteress mother was his own sister, Afonso V had not only ambition, but the family honour to protect.
-He proclaimed himself King of Castile and León and prepared to defend his wife's rights.
+The war with Castile was concluded with the Treaty of Alcáçovas in 1479.
+Under its terms, King Afonso renounced his claim to the throne of Castile, while Castile recognized Portuguese hegemony in the Atlantic.
+The treaty also provided for the marriage of the Infante Afonso to Isabella, the eldest daughter of the Catholic Monarchs.
+To guarantee compliance with the agreement, both crowns entrusted their children to the care of Infanta Beatriz, Duchess of Viseu, Afonso's maternal grandmother, at her court in Moura.
+In 1480, the five-year-old Afonso was sent there, and in the early months of the following year the ten-year-old Isabella joined him, remaining in Moura for about two years.

-King Ferdinand and Isabella, however, won the war of succession and, as part of the Treaty of Alcáçovas, signed in 1479, it was agreed that their eldest daughter Isabella would marry Afonso.
-Isabella was also to come with a very large dowry that in practice represented the war compensation obtained by Portugal.
-In 1480, Prince Afonso, who at that time was five years old, went to live in the town of Moura with his maternal grandmother, Beatrice.
-In the early months of the following year, his future wife, the ten-year-old Isabella, joined him and lived there for about two years.
+Prince John and Eleanor were not permitted to visit their son in Moura and instead remained in Beja, where they received daily reports on his well-being.
+In August 1481, John succeeded his father as king and young Afonso became heir apparent to the throne.
+John grew increasingly concerned about the influence that the House of Braganza might exert over his son in Moura, particularly because Beatriz's son-in-law was Fernando II, Duke of Braganza, and sought to bring the Tercerias de Moura to an early conclusion.
+In May 1483, Afonso and Isabella were returned to their respective parents.

 The wedding, by proxy, took place ten years later in the spring of 1490 in Seville.
 On 19 November of that year, Isabella arrived in Badajoz where she was welcomed by Afonso's uncle, Manuel, the future King Manuel I of Portugal, whom she would eventually marry six years after her husband's death.
 Afonso and Isabella were reunited in Elvas on 22 November and, on the following day, Isabella met her mother-in-law, Queen Eleanor, in the Convento do Espinheiro in Évora, where the court had gathered to ratify the marriage that had been celebrated earlier in Seville.

 This wedding had the blessings of both Kingdoms.
 The queen of Castile, whose mother and nurse were Portuguese, wanted to strengthen the ties with Portugal, and, at the same time, this would allow her to "keep an eye on and control the steps of her eternal rival, Joanna la Beltraneja", through her daughter.